absolomb/absolomb.github.io/_posts/2018-04-12-Linux-x86-TCP-Reverse-Shell.md

 uid=1000(absolomb) gid=1000(absolomb) groups=1000(absolomb),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),108(lpadmin),124(sambashare)
 ```

-Now we can begin by breaking down the C code into four sections to help port to Assembly.
+Now we can begin by breaking down the C code into basically four sections to help port to Assembly.

 - Creating a socket
 - Connecting to an IP and port